Stockholm riots (1623): Rising tensions

 Rumours of a coming Polish invasion of Sweden furthered the unrest in Stockholm.
 Everyone who baked, butchered, or brewed, were ordered to report to the crown for calculations of the new taxes.
 These events eventually culminated in the riots.

 Riots

-Beginning

 The riots began when Hans Nilsson, who was the crowns overseer, assembled a group of burghers at the Stockholm Court House to hear a proclamation from the authorities.
 A large group of disgruntled city dwellers assembled, which quickly evolved into a demonstration, and later escalated into what the authorities called "rebellion and mutiny".
 They began yelling out "Här ut!
 Här ut!" which is roughly translated to "Out!
 Out!", this was likely them wanting the one responsible for the taxes to come out to the square.
 They called him "Pölse Hans, sylte och kårfuemånglare" and other insults.
 When Hans went out to the square to speak with the demonstrators, he was overwhelmed and restrained.